ask-be/ASK.LiveCompose/README.md

 ## License

-This project is licensed under the GPL-3.0 License or later.
-See the LICENSE file for details.
+This project is licensed under the GPL-3.0-or-later License or later.
+See the LICENSES folder for details.